jnschaeffer/jnschaeffer.github.io/_posts/2014-09-10-generics-and-interfaces-in-go.md

 While the intent in the first case is obvious, the intent in the second case is more important here - we want any objects of type `E` to also have constraints on what it is they actually do.
 In effect, we try to define the problem at two ends.
-One one end, we have the abstract definition of `SomeClass`.
+On one end, we have the abstract definition of `SomeClass`.
 On the other, we have its more concrete implementation in `E` as defined by `IFace`.
 Java's `Comparable<T>` is a good example of this approach: Objects may be of any type, but any object of a class that implements `Comparable<T>` can be ordered and